EL-Lefebvre/Final-Project/README.md

 ## BACK END
 - Fetch all drinks
 - GET drinks by type of alcohol
+- GET drinks by name
 - GET Store users' favorites recipe so they can access to it later
 - POST for users to post their own recipe into the blog section

 ## FRONT END
 - Display all drinks recipes
 - Display drinks by categories
-- Search Bar to search specific drinks
+- Search Bar to search specific drinks (with typeahead)
 - Profile page for users to store their favorite drinks
 - 101 how to make cocktails section
 - Blog section: Users can post their own recipe in a blog section